-All proposed fundraising activities of 4-H units and VMOs must be submitted to the UCCE county office for approval by the county director using Form 8.7 Fundraising Approval.
+All proposed fundraising activities of 4-H units and VMOs must be submitted to the UCCE county office for approval by the regional coordinator using Form 8.7 Fundraising Approval.
+No funraising efforts may begin until approval is given.

 The county staff are responsible for assuring fundraising activities are in compliance with applicable policies.